How Katie Holmes Learned From Nicole Kidman And Made Suri A Priority In Case Of Cruise Marriage

 Katie Holmes has carried on making her name in the entertainment industry as both a big screen and small screen actress, in addition to trying her hand as director, recently.
 The beauty has, in addition, demonstrated that she is a wonderful mother to daughter Suri Cruise, 11, also the daughter of actor Tom Cruise.

 Although Holmes is present daily in the life of Suri, claims have been made that Cruise has not seen his daughter in years and has not even contacted Suri lately, as IB Times relays.
-Amid rumors swirling that Katie Holmes is now officially in a relationship with Collateral actor Jamie Foxx, additional reports have been made that after 5 years of divorce following a seven-year marriage, Holmes is finally reaching out to Tom Cruise to be more present in the life of their daughter.
+Amid rumors swirling that Katie Holmes is now officially in a relationship with Collateral actor Jamie Foxx, additional reports have been made that after five years of divorce following a seven-year marriage, Holmes is finally reaching out to Tom Cruise to be more present in the life of their daughter.

 Kidman was considered a “suppressive person” by the church and the kids sided with Cruise.
 The actress has shared in the past how awful it is that Connor and Isabella do not even call her mom or mother anymore.
-Instead the now-adults refer to the star as “Nicole.”
+Instead, the now-adults refer to the star as “Nicole.”
 Mercury News reminds of words Kidman shared about being estranged from her older children.

 “My kids don’t call me mommy, they don’t even call me mom.
 They call me Nicole, which I hate and tell them off for it.”

-Recently, at the Emmy’s Kidman surprised viewers when she spoke only of her two daughters, Sunday and Faith, whom the star shares with hubby Keith Urban, during her time in the spotlight.
+Recently at the Emmys, Kidman surprised viewers when she spoke only of her two daughters, Sunday and Faith, whom the star shares with hubby Keith Urban, during her time in the spotlight.
 This speaks volumes about her current relationship with her older children.

-In the case of Katie Holmes and Suri Cruise, it was alleged that the Dawson’s Creek star shocked Cruise with a phone call one day while he was filming an earlier installment of Mission Impossible,telling him she was filing for divorce.
+In the case of Katie Holmes and Suri Cruise, it was alleged that the Dawson’s Creek star shocked Cruise with a phone call one day while he was filming an earlier installment of Mission Impossible, telling him she was filing for divorce.
 Reports were then made that Holmes acted so swiftly due to Cruise’s intentions to send their daughter to a school run by Scientology members.

 Katie Holmes Upset By Absent Tom Cruise: Suri ‘Left Without Father’ After… https://t.co/5qCZed5EkP pic.twitter.com/gQ5YbYrTO4